Solar panel installation Launceston: residential and commercial systems

 Is the Tasmanian Energy Saver Loan Scheme still available?

-No. It closed on 1 September 2025.
+No, it closed on 1 September 2025.
 The federal Cheaper Home Batteries Program is the current incentive for battery purchases, alongside standard STC discounts for solar.
+There are alternatives to help with the upfront cost of installing solar and battery systems we can discuss with you during a site visit.

 Who can legally service a solar system in Tasmania?

 Any work on the electrical components (inverter, isolators, wiring) requires a licensed Tasmanian electrician.
-Panel cleaning alone does not, but combined inspection and cleaning visits should be done by a qualified solar electrician.
+Panel cleaning alone does not, but combined inspection and cleaning visits should be done by a qualified electrician with solar accreditation.

 Does solar increase property value in Launceston?